TritonDataCenter/containerpilot/README.md

 docker-compose -p example scale app=3
 ```

 As the nodes launch and register themselves with Consul, you'll see them appear in the Consul UI.
-The example configuration here polls only every 30 seconds, so it will take a moment for the web page for Nginx to show the new upstreams.
+The web page that the start script opens refreshes itself every 5 seconds, so once you've added new application containers you'll start seeing the "This page served by app server: <container ID>" change in a round-robin fashion.